Peaches N Cream (Snoop Dogg song)

 "Peaches N Cream" is a song by American hip hop recording artist Snoop Dogg, featuring vocals from American singer Charlie Wilson. was released on March 10, 2015, as the first single of his thirteenth studio album Bush, with the record labels I Am Other and Columbia Records.
 The song was produced by Pharrell Williams, who also participated in the band composition, along with the interpreters and Nelly, Garry Shider, George Clinton, James Brown, Robert Ginyard, Jr., Mary Brockert, and Walter Morrison.

 Composition

 "Peaches N Cream" is a hip hop, mid-tempo song that features beats and minor influences of funk.
 The song itself contains a sample of "It Takes Two" by Rob Base and DJ E-Z Rock from their album It Takes Two, "One Nation Under a Groove" by George Clinton group Funkadelic from their album One Nation Under a Groove and "I Need Your Lovin'" by Teena Marie from her album Irons in the Fire.

 Music video

 On March 9, 2015, Snoop's uploaded the music video for "Peaches N Cream" on his YouTube and Vevo account.
 The lyric video directed by Wolf & Crow.
 The music video was released on March 18, 2015.
 The music video was directed by Aramis Israel and Hannah Lux Davis.
+Pharrell Williams makes his appearance in the video.
 The video is exactly four minutes and twenty seconds long, a reference to cannabis.